f87-56/modular-synth/README.md

 The progam should compile and start.

+If you want to quickly view the capabilities of the program: From the top bar, select Load synth.
+Choose a file under "DemoSynths".
+I recommend "TunableKarplus".

 ## Features

 This program provides a node graph editor, where different "synthesizer components" can be wired together.
 It provides a simplistic library consisting of basic components, such as oscillators and envelopes.
-The
+Components have input and output signals of certain data types.
+A component performs some transformation to its inputs, giving the result as the output.
 The synthesizer can be made to respond to MIDI input.
+Synths can be saved to files, and loaded later.

 For a more detailed technical spec, as well as a primitive use guide, see [OS2_Final_Document.pdf](https://github.com/f87-56/modular-synth/blob/master/OS2_Final_Document.pdf).